Skip to main content

 Quick Answer

-For year-one net value (welcome bonus minus annual fee), British Airways Visa comes out ahead at ~$955 at a lower $95 annual fee vs $495.
+For first-year value (welcome bonus plus tracked annual credits, minus the annual fee), British Airways Visa comes out ahead at ~$1,205 at a lower $95 annual fee vs $495.
 British Airways Visa sits in Avios (BA); Bilt Palladium sits in Bilt Rewards.
 The right pick still depends on which credits and category multipliers fit your spending pattern — full breakdown below.

 British Airways Visa